-NUR 260 Nursing Capstone Internship (0-0) 90 hours
+NUR 260 Nursing Capstone Internship (2-0) 2 credits

 This course provides an opportunity for the nursing student in the last semester of the nursing program to closely study the role and responsibilities of the nurse in an assigned agency/unit and, under the guidance of the clinical preceptor, prepare to gradually assume the responsibilities of a RN on that unit/agency.
 This course is graded S (Satisfactory) or U (Unsatisfactory).
-Prerequisite: NUR 202 with a grade of "C" or better.
+Prerequisite: NUR 202.
+Co-requisite: NUR 203 and/or NUR 204.